polywrap/documentation/docs/developers/create-js-dapp.md

 ## **Prerequisites**

-As prequisites for this guide, we'll be using the React frontend library and we recommend TypeScript.
+As prerequisites for this guide, we'll be using the React frontend library and we recommend TypeScript.

 ## **Installation**